Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          than to introduce discontinuities in the media timeline.

 # Ingest Interface 2: DASH and HLS Ingest Protocol Behavior # {#dash_ingest}

-   DASH/HLS is designed to ingest a [=Streaming presentation=] composed of [=Manifest objects=] and [=Media objects=] to receiving entities that provide either pass-through functionality or limited processing of the content.
-   In this mode, the [=Ingest source=] prepares and ingests all the [=Objects=] intended for consumption by a client.
+   Interface 2 defines the protocol specific behavior required to ingest a [=Streaming presentation=] composed of [=Manifest objects=] and [=Media objects=] to receiving entities that provide either pass-through functionality or limited processing of the content.
+In this mode, the [=Ingest source=] prepares and delivers to the receiving entity all the [=Objects=] intended for consumption by a client.
 These are complete [=Streaming presentation=] including all manifest and media objects.

+   This interface is intended to be used by workflows which do not require active media processing post encoding.
+It leverages the fact that many encoders provide HLS and DASH packaging capabilities and that the resulting packaged content can easily be transferred via HTTP to standard web servers.
+However, neither HLS nor DASH has specified how such a workflow is intended to work leaving the industry to self specify key decisions such as how to secure and authenticate ingest sources, who is responsible for managing the content life cycle, the order of operations, failover, robustness, etc. In most cases a working solution can be had using a readily available web server such as Nginx or Varnish and the standard compliment of HTTP Methods.
+In many cases Interface 2 simply documents what is considered industry best practice while attempting to provide guidance to areas less common.

    The requirements below encapsulate all needed functionality to support Interface 2.
 The requirements listed for Interface 1 (CMAF Ingest) in section [[#general_Protocol_Requirements_p1]] do not apply to Interface 2.
 General shared requirements are covered in section [[#general]].
 In case [!MPEGCMAF] media is used, the media track and segment formatting will be similar as defined in Interface 1.

  ## General requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}

-       1. The [=Streaming presentation=] ingested MUST be either MPEG DASH [[!MPEGDASH]] or HTTP live Streaming [[!RFC8216]] conforming.
+    1. The [=Ingest source=] MUST be able to create a compliant [=Streaming presentation=] for MPEG-DASH [[!MPEGDASH]] or HTTP live Streaming [[!RFC8216]].
+The Ingest Source MAY create both MPEG-DASH and HLS Streaming Presentations using common Media Objects (e.g., CMAF), but the Ingest Source MUST generate format specific Manifest Objects which describe the common Media Objects.
-       2. The [=Ingest source=] MUST support the use of fully qualified domain names to identify the [=Receiving entity=].
+    2. The [=Ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC8499) to identify the [=Receiving entity=].
+    3. The [=Ingest source=] MUST support the configuration of the path which it will POST or PUT all the [=Objects=] to.
-       3. The [=Ingest source=] MUST have the capability of specifying the publishing path (which will be used to publish the content) as well as the delivery path (which clients will use to retrieve the content).
+    4. The [=Ingest source=] SHOULD support the configuration of the delivery path which clients will use to retrieve the content.
+When provided, the [=Ingest source=] MUST use this path to build absolute URLs in the Manifest Files it generates.
+When absent, relative pathing is assumed and the Ingest Source MUST build the Mainfest Files accordingly.
-	   4. The [=Ingest source=] MUST include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all post messages.

     These capabilities are further illustrated in the Examples sections, and may be defined outside the scope of this specification.

    ### HTTP connections ### {#DASH_Ingest_HTTP}

-       1. [=Manifest objects=] and [=Media objects=] MUST be uploaded via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations.
+    1. The Ingest Source MUST transfer [=Manifest objects=] and [=Media objects=] to the Receiving entity via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations to the configured path.
 This specification does not imply any functional differentiation between a PUT or a POST operation.
-Either may be used to supply content to the [=Receiving entity=].
+Either may be used to transfer content to the [=Receiving entity=].
+Unless indicated otherwise, the use of the term POST can be interpreted as PUT or POST.
-       3. [=Media objects=] that are not referenced in corresponding [=Manifest objects=] SHOULD be removed by the ingest source via an HTTP DELETE operation.
+    2. The Ingest Source SHOULD remove [=Media objects=] from the Receiving entity which are no longer referenced in the corresponding [=Manifest objects=] via an HTTP DELETE operation.
+How long the Ingest Source waits to remove unreferenced content SHOULD be configurable.
+Upon receipt of a DELETE request, the Receiving entity should:

-		  A DELETE request should support:
-           3.1. deleting an empty folder.
+         2a. delete the referenced content and return a 200 OK HTTP Response code

-           3.2. deleting the corresponding folder if the last file in the folder is deleted and it is not a root folder but not necessarily recursively deleting empty folders.
+         2b. delete the corresponding folder if the last file in the folder is deleted and it is not a root folder but not necessarily recursively deleting empty folders.

-       4. Persistent TCP connections SHOULD be used.
+    3. To avoid delay associated with the TCP handshake, the Ingest Source SHOULD use Persistent TCP connections.
-       5. Multiple Parallel connections SHOULD be used to ingest the streaming presentation that is being concurrently generated.
-For example, parallel connections can be used for [=Media objects=] for different bitrates.
+    4. To avoid head of line blocking, the Ingest Source SHOULD use Multiple Parallel TCP connections to transfer the streaming presentation that it is generating.
+For example, the Ingest Source POSTs each bit rate in a Media Presentation over a different TCP Session.
-       6. If the content length of an object is not known at the start of the upload, for example with low latency chunked encoding, then HTTP 1.1 Chunked transfer encoding MUST be used.

    ### Unique segment and manifest naming ### {#DASH_Ingest_naming}

-     1. All [=Media objects=] (video segments, audio segments, init segments and caption segments) MUST carry unique path names.
+    1. The Ingest Source MUST ensure all [=Media objects=] (video segments, audio segments, init segments and caption segments) have unique paths.
 This uniqueness applies across all ingested content in previous sessions, as well as the current session.
+This requirement ensures previously cached content (i.e., by a CDN) is not inadvertently served instead of newer content of the same name.
-     2. All objects in a [=Live stream event=] MUST be contained within a root path assigned to it.
+    2. The Ingest Source MUST ensure all objects in a [=Live stream event=] are contained within the configured path.
+Should the Receiving entity receive Media Objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
-     3. [=Manifest objects=] MUST carry paths which are unique to each live stream event.
-	     One suggested method of achieving this is to introduce the timestamp of the start of the live stream event in to the manifest path.
+    3. For each live stream event, the Ingest Source MUST provide unique paths for the [=Manifest objects=].
+One suggested method of achieving this is to introduce a timestamp of the start of the live stream event in to the manifest path.
+An event is defined by the explicit start and stop of the encoding process.
-     4. Objects uploaded with the same path as a prior object will replace the prior object.
+    4. When receiving objects with the same path as an existing object, the Receiving entity MUST over-write the existing objects with the newer objects of the same path.
-     5. Media object names MUST end with a number which is monotonically increasing.
-	     It MUST be possible to retrieve this numeric suffix via a regular expression
+    5. The Ingest Source MUST include a number which is monotonically increasing with each new Media Object at the end of Media objects name.
+It MUST be possible to retrieve this numeric suffix via a regular expression.
+A common method is to use the time at which the Media Segment was created divided by the Media object duration.
-     6. Media objects containing initialization fragments MUST be identified through either using the .init file extension OR " init" in their file name.
-'All other objects which do not contain initialization fragments MUST NOT include the string "init" in their file name.
+    6. The Ingest Source MUST identify Media objects containing initialization fragments by using either the .init file extension OR "init" in their file name.
+All other objects which do not contain initialization fragments MUST NOT include the string "init" in their file name.
-     7. All objects must carry a file extension and a MIME-type.
+    7. The Ingest source MUST include a file extension and a MIME-type for all media objects.
 The following file extensions and mime-types are the ONLY permissible combinations to be used:

 	Table 6 outlines the formats that media and manifest objects are expected to follow based on their file extension.
 Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF based [[!MPEGCMAF]] for .cmf[v.a.m.t], or [[!MPEGDASH]] for .mpd or HLS [[!RFC8216]] for .m3u8.
 Alternatively .ts based files follow [[!MPEG2TS]].
 Note that MPEG-2 TS is a commonly used format today, and supported as ingest format.
 However we expect it gradually phased out in the coming 5 years.
 	For consistency between profiles and DASH and HLS segments based on [[!MPEGCMAF]] based media objects would be preferred.

     Table 6:
    <table class="def">
 	<tr>